When to use an embedded question

 Alternate Redirect: When a respondent completes and answers, they should be forwarded to this URL.

-Tip: You can enter a survey link as Alternate Redirect.
+Tip: You can enter a survey link as an Alternate Redirect.
 This will cause a survey to open in a browser, once the respondent has answered the embedded question.
-There are 2 possibilities for you to do this:
+There are 2 ways for you to do this:

 - Create a second survey and paste the respective link

 - Create everything in one survey and paste the respective link.
 Use logic to hide the embedded question.
 Note: The question must not be placed on page 1, since page 1 cannot be hidden.